jsonkao/youdrawit-tenure/README.md

 # Story

-The story isn't untenured to tenured; it's around the tenure-track.
+The story isn't around the untenured to tenured data; it's around the tenure-track.

 # Ideation